GSA/digitalgov.gov/content/posts/2015-06-16-trends-on-tuesday-native-app-lessons-from-the-crowdsource-mobile-testing-program.md

   - Trends on Tuesday
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-450-Silhouette-of-business-people-in-the-middle-of-circuit-board-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-175224848.jpg" alt="Silhouette of business people in the middle of circuit board" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-450-Silhouette-of-business-people-in-the-middle-of-circuit-board-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-175224848.jpg" alt="Silhouette of business people in the middle of circuit board" %}

 The more you test, the more you know.

 We recently highlighted [lessons learned from the CrowdSource Mobile Testing Program](https://www.WHATEVER/2015/02/24/trends-on-tuesday-mobile-web-lessons-from-the-crowdsource-mobile-testing-program/), discussed the [mobile emulator dilemma](https://www.WHATEVER/2015/06/09/the-emulator-dilemma-can-mobile-device-testing-be-completed-without-mobile-devices/) that many agencies face, and today we’re back with a few insights on native app testing.

 The [Federal CrowdSource Mobile Testing Program](https://www.WHATEVER/services/mobile-application-testing-program/) yields a rich set of participant feedback that helps individual app creators improve their product.
 While the program primarily tests mobile websites created by federal agencies, the team tested early prototypes of the American Battle Monuments Commission’s [Normandy App](https://www.WHATEVER/2015/03/05/explore-iconic-overseas-world-war-ii-sites-with-abmc-apps/) and the National Oceanic and Atmospheric Administration’s [CrowdMag app](https://www.WHATEVER/2015/01/29/be-a-citizen-scientist-with-noaas-crowdmag-app/) as a pilot.
 We offer the following lessons to inform future app developers in any corner of the federal government.

 ## For Content, Less is More